Lrobinhood/TVControl/README.md

 - Use the D-pad cluster for navigation, and the center button for `OK`/`Enter` actions.
 - Volume, channel, media, and system controls are organised into dedicated groups.
 Clicking a button sends the associated ADB key event immediately.
 - The red, green, yellow, and blue buttons appear below the directional pad for quick access to common shortcuts.
+- The **Infrared Remote** card lets you enable or disable the TV's hardware IR receiver.
+Most devices require allowing `adb shell su` (root) access for this command to succeed; if access is denied, grant the permission and retry.
+If your device needs a different command sequence, set `INFRARED_DISABLE_COMMAND` / `INFRARED_ENABLE_COMMAND` with the exact shell you would run manually.
 - Enter a channel number in the **Change** form or tap digits on the numeric pad.
 The UI sends the digit sequence automatically and follows with `Enter`.
 - Success or error messages appear beneath the connection card so you can verify each action.